yimingliu/feedfuser/README.md

     http://127.0.0.1:5000/feeds/test

 The definition file supports the use of filters, which acts upon entries in a feed.
 The other sample file demonstrates the syntax for filter definitions.
-Currently the only filter supported is "block", aka a blacklist, which excludes matching entries based on criteria set in the filter.
+Currently the only filters supported are "block", aka a blacklist, which excludes matching entries based on criteria set in the filter, and "allow", which includes matching entries like a whitelist.

 The only rule supported by the filter is "contains", or whether a field contains the substring given.

-A future filter will be "permit", which would function as a whitelist instead, as well as additional rules like "startswith".

 # Notes